codebymatt/runtime/README.md

 encouraged.

 If I really want one, I'll build an iOS app to plug into the backend.
-If my Android using friends really want one, I'll consider build an Android App for them if they ask nicely.
+If my Android using friends really want one, I'll consider building an Android App for them if they ask nicely.
 Or my parents.
 They deserve all the nice things.